OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-21.md

 ## 1 Kings 21:18

-“Go down to meet Ahab king of Israel, who rules in Samaria.
-He is now in Naboth’s vineyard, where he has gone to take possession of it.
+“Go to meet Ahab king of Israel, who reigns in Samaria.
+He is now in Naboth’s vineyard, where he has gone to claim it.

 ## 1 Kings 21:19